Breizh

 GR34, the Douaniers trail

 More than fifty years old, the famous GR 34 long-distance coastal footpath circumnavigates Brittany over 2,000 km, including almost 900 km in Finistère.
 Like the Côte de Granit Rose, it attracts hikers for the breathtaking landscapes it invites them to cross and the remarkable sites it links along the coast.
-Here are some ideas for walks on the GR 34 for your camping vacation in North Finistère!
+Here are a few ideas for walks along the GR 34 for your vacation in an open-air hotel in Breizh, North Finistère!

 The Abers region